Ayush-Puri/SYFE-Financial-Management-Project/README.md

-Here's the updated **README** file with emojis, a task table, and future plans:

 ---

-# 🤑 Personal Finance Manager System
+#  Personal Finance Manager System

 ## 📝 Overview
 The **Personal Finance Manager** is a powerful tool designed to help users track their income, expenses, and savings goals while gaining better control over their finances.
 Built with **Spring Boot** and equipped with robust authentication via **Spring Security**, this application offers a secure, user-friendly experience.